alexanderem49/simple-exchange/docs/tutorial.md

 ## Launch UI

-To lunch the simpleExhanghe UI the first step is to update the RPC address and chain ID accordingly to where the contract was deployed.
+To launch the simpleExhanghe UI the first step is to update the RPC address and chain ID according to where the contract was deployed.
 At the [store.js file](todo), line 5, update the `rpcAddr` and `chainId` passed to the `makeAgoricChainStorageWatcher`.

 If you wish to run the application on:

 - local chain - `('http://localhost:26657', 'agoriclocal')`